 Nation-wide strike impacts banking services at PSU banks

-Services of public sector banks were impacted on Saturday as nation-wide strike by employee unions entered its second day.
+Banking operations, including cash withdrawal and cheque clearance, were hit due to two-day nationwide strike by employee unions of public sector banks to press for wage revision.
 The strike call has been given by the United Forum of Bank Unions (UFBU), an umbrella body of nine bank unions, including All India Bank Officers' Confederation (AIBOC), All India Bank Employees Association (AIBEA) and National Organisation of Bank Workers (NOBW) to press for wage revision pending since November 2017.

-However, private sector lenders like ICICI Bank and HDFC Bank were operational.
+However, private sector lenders like ICICI Bank and HDFC Bank ran operations as usual.
 Branches in several parts of the country remained closed and some of the ATMs also went dry, according to reports coming various parts of the country.

 Wage revision for employees of public sector banks is pending since November 2017.
 In the past wage settlement, which was for the period November 1, 2012, to October 31, 2017, employees got a hike of 15 per cent.